Costa Rica and The Panama Canal

 Immerse yourself in the remarkable coastlines of Costa Rica and Panama.
-Costa Rica (‘rich coast’) is one of the most biodiverse regions on earth.
-Explore the lush jungle, tropical rainforest and inviting turquoise waters surrounded by a truly outstanding variety of wildlife, brilliant birds and flamboyant flora.
-In Panama, discover pristine coral reefs, meet the Emberá Mogue indigenous community and cross the historic Panama Canal.
+Costa Rica (the ‘rich coast’) is one of the most biodiverse regions on earth.
+Discover tropical rainforests teeming with outstanding variety of wildlife, brilliant birds and flamboyant flora.
+In Panama, discover pristine coral reefs, meet the indigenous people of the Emberá Mogue community, and learn the remarkable history of the Panama Canal on a guaranteed daylight crossing from the Pacific Ocean to the Caribbean Sea.
+Concluding in Cartagena de Indias, Colombia, revel in the vibrant Afro-Caribbean culture and the fascinating and colourful historic centre—a UNESCO World-heritage site.

-- Hike in some of the most biodiverse rainforests on earth, where you have a good chance of encountering rare sloths
+- Explore some of the most biodiverse rainforests on earth, a chance to encounter wildlife including sloths, howler, spider, capuchin and squirrel monkeys

 Important note: Due to strict regulations enforced by local environmental authorities to conserve and protect the pristine places visited on this voyage, permits can be cancelled by authorities at any time with very little notice.
 Under such circumstances, Aurora Expeditions reserves the right to change our itineraries with little or no prior notice.